uwplse/verdi-raft/README.md

 Requirements:

-- `coq 8.5`
+- `Coq 8.5`
 - `ocaml`, `ocamlbuild`

-As discussed above, vard is a simple key-value store implemented in Verdi. vard is specified and verified against Verdi's state-machine semantics in `VarD.v`.
+vard is a simple key-value store implemented using Verdi. vard is specified and verified against Verdi's state-machine semantics in `VarD.v`.
 When the Raft transformer is applied, `vard` can be run as a strongly-consistent, fault-tolerant key-value store